Skip to Main Content

 • Is the article lengthy?

-Many of our databases make the process of locating peer-reviewed information very easy for us by providing a "Peer-Reviewed" checkbox limiter on the search screen.
-Look for that checkbox when you're searching in library databases!
+Many of our databases make the process of locating peer-reviewed information very easy for us by providing a "peer-reviewed" search filter on the search screen.
+This search filter is automatically selected in our EBSCO databases.

 Reading Scholarly Journal Articles